AmberRoseA/WalkingWithTalitha/README.md

 ### MEDIA

 * Walking With Talitha Logo --Designed by Amber Andrews (me) intellectual property of Talitha Bailey, the owner of 'Walking with Talitha'.
+* Header image -- Border collie catching frisbee-- Adobe Stock -- https://stock.adobe.com/uk/search?
-* All images on this website, including those on the Header,Home Page, About page gallery, Services page background, etc., are used with permission and are the intellectual property of Talitha Bailey, the owner of 'Walking with Talitha' [Link to Facebook page: https://www.facebook.com/WalkingwithTalitha.]
+* All other images on this website, including those on the Home Page, About page gallery, Services page background, etc., are used with permission and are the intellectual property of Talitha Bailey, the owner of 'Walking with Talitha' [Link to Facebook page: https://www.facebook.com/WalkingwithTalitha.]
 * Font Awesome --Icons used
 * Favicon.io https://favicon.io/favicon-converter --Favicon Generator
 * Typography -- Google Fonts